app-generator/docs-old/content/bootstrap-template/pixel-lite-template.md

 **Premium components -** Pixel is a premium extension of the famous Bootstrap CSS Framework featuring pricing cards, profile cards, timelines, and many more.
 All components are created to comply as much as possible with the WCAG 2.1 standards.

-&#x20;**Example pages -** Pixel Lite comes with 6 premium example pages that we created to show you the beautiful user interfaces that can be created.
+**Example pages -** Pixel Lite comes with 6 premium example pages that we created to show you the beautiful user interfaces that can be created.
 Some of these pages are a pricing page, about page, contact page, log in, and register pages.

-&#x20;**Accessibility -** Pixel is compliant with the latest UI design accessibility standards and passes the WAVE evaluation tool and the Achecker tool as well.
+**Accessibility -** Pixel is compliant with the latest UI design accessibility standards and passes the WAVE evaluation tool and the Achecker tool as well.

 ![Pixel Lite - Bootstrap 5 UI Kit.](../../.gitbook/assets/pixel-bootstrap-5-freelancer-page.png)